lxnt/rendumper/modules/README.rst

 It is all hardcoded into load_platform()'s callers.

 Default shader source path shall be ``data/shaders`` for fortress mode, and ``something else`` for tests mode.
-Shaders are embedded anyway, so this is not strictly required.
+Shaders are embedded anyway, so this is optional.

 Renderer name shall be accepted from the command line or from an environment variable ``DF_PRINTMODE``.
 Platform name is inferred from the renderer name in the loader.
 This is because platform implementation must be loaded before init.txt or any other configuration can be read; and each renderer requires strictly certain platform.

-Logging configuration file is logging.properties.
+Logging configuration is the DF_LOG environment variable.

-It is searched for in current directory and data/init or ``<prefix-when-built>/etc/df-modules``.
+Format is loggername=level,logger2=level[,....]

 Simuloop, sound and renderer options.
 These are - fps caps, sound module name and enable/disable, renderer initial font,